sCrypt-Inc/specification/docs/ctc.rst

         // B is not a CTC because it is not static const int B;

-        // FC is a CTC declared in function parameters, it can be used within this function(parameters after it & return type included) function incArr(static const int FC, int[FC] x) : int[FC] {
+        // FC is a CTC declared in function parameters
+        // it can be used within this function, including parameters after it & return type function incArr(static const int FC, int[FC] x) : int[FC] {
             loop(FC): i {
                 x[i] += i; // induction variable CTC